jessjkim/travel-agent/README.md

 - Collect trip constraints and propose a high-level route first.
 - Ask for confirmation before making live data calls.
-- Use tool calls for grounding (travel times and places) after confirmation.
+- Use tool calls for travel times and places after confirmation.
-- Always return a structured `ui_state` JSON so the UI updates predictably.

-The backend orchestrates the loop:

-1) User sends a message to `/api/chat`.
-2) The server calls the LLM with tool schemas.
-3) If the LLM requests a tool, the server runs it and feeds results back.
-4) The LLM returns `{ reply, ui_state }`.
-5) The UI renders the updated route, itinerary, and trip snapshot.
+- Display itinerary

 ## Tools used